War of the Jülich Succession: Archduke Leopold and a doomed mission

 Some believed that Leopold was a part of a greater Habsburg plan to take over the duchies.
 Instead, Leopold was left to fend for himself, without financial or military assistance.
 After arriving in Jülich, Leopold tried to negotiate with neighboring powers.
 He tried to convince France and the Dutch to stay out of the affair, and he also tried to get aid from Archduke Albert and the Elector of Cologne, Ernst of Bavaria.
 Leopold specifically asked Elector Ernst to personally talk in Jülich.
 Elector Ernst believed that a personal visit could potentially cause even more tension in the Empire.
 Unsure on how to proceed, the he decided to contact the Elector of Mainz, Johann Schweikhard von Kronberg.
 Elector Johann agreed with Ernst.

 When the Electors of Cologne, Mainz, and Trier met at the end of August to discuss possibly joining Catholic League, the Elector of Mainz mentioned potentially funding Leopold's cause.
 Maximilian of Bavaria, head of the Catholic League, refused to help, as he wanted to keep the Catholic League out of the crisis.
 In the end, Elector Ernst also decided to focus more on mediating a peace rather than providing aid to Leopold.
 Leopold also contacted the Pope four times, but each time he was rebuffed.

 Leopold's appeal to the Spanish Habsburgs also fell on deaf ears.
 Leopold claimed that the mission would be easy and require only a few resources, as an Imperial Ban, he thought, would scare all opposition into submission.
 The Spanish Council did not agree.
 On 12 September, Phillip III ordered Archduke Albert to provide no military aid.

 Albert did provide 8,000 Rijkdaalder as a secret subsidy, but it was not enough and Leopold decided to make a secret visit Albert on 29 October.
 Leopold requested 24,000 ducats, which he believed would be enough to last until the Spring of 1610.
 He also requested permission to raise soldiers in the Spanish Netherlands.
 However, all of this failed.
 Leopold would request money from Albert several more times but each time Albert stated that his own affairs would not allow him to provide aid.
-In December, Leopold asked for 10,000 florins from another Habsburg Archduke, Archduke Ferdinand.
+In December, Leopold asked for 10,000 florins from his elder brother, Archduke Ferdinand.
 His letter was intercepted by the possessors and as a result, the Protestants would know about Leopold's financial troubles.
 Eventually, it was believed that Leopold's only chance was to wait until an Imperial Ban was declared by the Emperor and Leopold could potentially negotiate.

 Rudolf did issue an Imperial Ban in November 1609, but it didn't do anything at all.
 The possessors just ignored them, because there was nobody to enforce the bans (the Emperor was still busy with his own affairs).